ASpur/SyncroHuntressAPITools/README.md

 # SyncroHuntressAPITools

-A CLI tool to compare agents between Syncro and Huntress platforms.
+A tool to compare agents between Syncro and Huntress platforms.

 ## AI Disclosure
 Portions of this codebase were created or modified with assistance from AI language models.
 All AI-generated code has been reviewed and tested.